 To provide information about:

-- The impact of incarceration on children, families and communities
+- Assessing and addressing the impact of incarceration on children, families and communities

-- Family dynamics in families of the incarcerated;
+- Family dynamics in families and typical feelings of children impacted by incarceration

-- How to increase awareness and understanding of the impact of race, class and ethnicity on children and families of the incarcerated;
+- The impact of race, class and ethnicity on children and families involved in the Criminal Legal System

 - The importance of self-reflection and insight related to reactions and perspectives on families involved in the criminal justice system; and